2009–10 Australian bushfire season: September 2009

 Dry conditions and high winds from mid September onwards precipitated several bushfires throughout parts of the state.
 From 22 September, fires were burning west of Ingham where half a dozen properties were affected by fires.
-Another fire began the same day on the Mount Lindsay Highway at Cedar Creek, south-west of Brisbane.
+Another fire began the same day on the Mount Lindesay Highway at Cedar Creek, south-west of Brisbane.

-As of 25 September, seven bushfires were burning at Coochin Creek, Cedar Pocket, east of Gympie, Neurum, west of Woodford, Beelbi Creek, north of Maryborough, at Johnstown, south-east of Murgon and near Roma and Injune in southern Queensland.
+As of 25 September, seven bushfires were burning at Coochin Creek, Cedar Pocket, Neurum, Beelbi Creek, at Johnstown and near Roma and Injune in southern Queensland.
 Around half of the state has been under total fire ban since 22 September.

 October

 Strong westerly winds fanned several bushfires across the central latitudes of Australia during October 2009, mostly in the states of Western Australia, Queensland and New South Wales.
 At least 20 fires are burning across Queensland, several large fires in Western Australia's Kimberly region and several fires on NSW Central Coast, as of 16 October.